-- 1. What is the CAC and what is its Role?
+- 1. What is the Citizens Advisory Committee and what is its Role?

 - 2. The Plan's Vision and Goals

 - 3. Public Outreach and Participation

 - 4. Plan Considerations

+- 5. Final Public Input

 Public participation is a critical component in the development of this plan.
-The WMPO's Public Participation Plan (PPP) outlines the public involvement process for the development of the Metropolitan Transportation Plan.
+The WMPO's Public Participation Plan (PPP) outlines the public involvement process for the development of the Metropolitan Transportation Plan (MTP).
 This plan includes a variety of tools and methods of distributing information to the public and gathering feedback.
 The PPP underscores the importance of public participation in all stages of the transportation planning process.
-The methods contained within the policy are designed to ensure the priorities of the public are incorporated into transportation decisions.
+The methods contained within the plan are designed to ensure the priorities of the public are incorporated into transportation decisions.

-What is the CAC and what is its Role?
+What is the Citizens Advisory Committee and what is its Role?

-The WMPO employed the use of a Citizens Advisory Committee (CAC) to oversee and guide the development of Cape Fear Moving Forward

-2045.
-The 13-member, volunteer committee was comprised of citizen representatives, appointed by each Board member, representing various community and civic organizations, professional and neighborhood associations, and the private sector.
+The WMPO employed the use of a Citizens Advisory Committee (CAC) to oversee and guide the development of Cape Fear Moving Forward 2045.
+The 13-member, volunteer committee was comprised of citizen representatives, appointed by each WMPO Board member, representing various community and civic organizations, professional and neighborhood associations, and the private sector.
 The CAC was instrumental in providing a citizen review and approach to the plan's development.